Davis AI service

 To execute an analyzer for the first time, we recommend the following request flow:

-3. Query schema: Query the input and result schema of the analyzer using the and endpoint.
-This will provide you with a JSON schema for the analyzer you're interested in.
+Query schema: Query the input and result schema of the analyzer using the and endpoint.
+The response is a JSON schema for the analyzer you're interested in.

-4. Execute the Davis analyzer: Use the endpoint to execute a Davis analyzer.
-Davis analyzers are executed asynchronously.
-The analyzers, however, return a synchronous result if the defined wait period isn't exceeded.
+Execute the Davis analyzer: Use the endpoint to execute a Davis analyzer.
+The Davis AI service executes analyzers asynchronously and returns a synchronous result within the defined wait period.

 Execution logs

-An analyzer provides execution logs if the execution fails or if there is more auxiliary information about the result.
-Before an analyzer is executed, preliminary checks, such as input validations, are done.
-If these checks fail, the analyzer isn't executed, and an error is returned.
+An analyzer provides execution logs if the execution fails or if additional information about the result is available.
+Before the Davis AI service executes an analyzer, it performs preliminary checks, such as input validations.
+If these checks fail, the analyzer is not executed and the service and returns an error.

 If the input matches the input definition, the request will always produce a consumable, successful result.

-It can still happen, however, that some analysis inside the analyzer fails due to other reasons.
+However, it can still happen that some analysis inside the analyzer fails for other reasons.
 In such cases, the analyzer provides execution logs pointing toward the problem.

 Execution logs have a specific level, indicating the severity of the issue for the given analyzer.
 These levels can be filtered when executing an analyzer.